paul-jean/paul-jean.github.io/_posts/2014-07-22-life-the-react-way.md

 layout: post
 ---

-During Hacker School I implemented the Game of Life using React.
-I also implemented it using vanilla JS for comparison.
+During Hacker School I implemented the [Game of Life using React](https://github.com/paul-jean/life/blob/master/implementations/react-div/life-react-div.js).
+I also implemented it using [vanilla JS](https://github.com/paul-jean/life/blob/master/implementations/js-div/life-js-div-all.js) for comparison.
 So I wanted to talk a little bit about what I learned …

 The Game of Life is a super simple app to write.
 All you have is a grid of black and white cells.
 The cell colors are dynamic: they change from step to step according to the colors of their surrounding neighbors.
 When you run it, the grid is animated, and cool patterns emerge:

 {% include figure.html url="../../../images/gol-js-canvas.gif" description="Game of Life" %}

+To see it running in your browser, go to the GitHub project page [here](http://paul-jean.github.io/life/implementations/js-div/life-js-div.html).

-The JS implementation is straightforward.
+The [JS implementation](https://github.com/paul-jean/life/blob/master/implementations/js-div/life-js-div-all.js) is straightforward.
 One way to do it is to make each cell a div that is either black or white.
 Then just loop over the divs on each step and set their colors:

 ``` javascript
 var updateGrid = function(gameState) {